 It had been suggested to us that there was an alternative to riding on the main highway to Yamba that involved quiet, flat country roads and a short ferry ride.
 Sounded like a good deal to us so we quizzed the locals on how to proceed.
 Basically you go over the bridge into Grafton itself and then pick up the road north to Lawrence where you catch a free ferry to the other side and then coast along the river to Maclean…which by all accounts has one of the largest Scottish populations outside of Scotland.
 Not hard to believe with clan colours plastered all over the telephone poles and street names straight out of the Edinburgh phone book.
 It was a gorgeous day with the sun finally coming out and the views around the river very serene.
 After a couple of days on the highway it was the perfect antidote to crazy traffic.

-After Maclean the road is still flat all the way to Yamba, but it does get quite busy and there is very little if any shoulder for the last 10km.
-We pitched up at the very comfortable YHA for $62 (ensuite twin room) and liked the place so much we booked in for another day.
-Yamba has gorgeous beaches, a laid back atmosphere and enough cafes and bars to keep even the most fastidious connoisseur happy.
-The YHA itself has a bar, café and restaurant and a bakery next door if you want to save dollars on food.
-Spa Express is fairly well stocked if you want to self cater in the well equipped kitchen on-site.
-For a cheap meal with a view, the Pacific Hotel has ($10) bar meals that you can take into the bistro and eat while looking out at the ocean through huge glass windows.
+After Maclean, the road is still flat all the way to Yamba, but it does get quite busy, and there is very little, if any, shoulder for the last 10km.
+We pitched up at the very comfortable YHA (No longer there, unfortunately.) for $62 (ensuite twin room) and liked the place so much we booked in for another day.
+Yamba has gorgeous beaches, a laid-back atmosphere, and enough cafes and bars to keep even the most fastidious connoisseur happy.
+The YHA itself has a bar, café, restaurant, and bakery next door if you want to save dollars on food.
+Spa Express is fairly well stocked if you wish to self-cater in the well-equipped kitchen on-site.
+For a cheap meal with a view, the Pacific Hotel has ($10) bar meals you can take into the restaurant and eat while looking out at the ocean through huge glass windows.

 The beaches in Yamba are fantastic.
-There’s one quite sheltered where it’s safe enough to take the kids and another just round the corner where the surfers rule the waves.
-Take a walk up onto the rocks for a magnificent 180 degree vista of fine white sand and aquamarine seas.
+One is quite sheltered, safe enough for the kids, and another is just round the corner, where the surfers rule the waves.
+Take a walk up onto the rocks for a magnificent 180-degree vista of fine white sand and aquamarine seas.

 We were in Ballina by around 8.30 am and took our time over a coffee and breakfast before heading up the Coast Road to Byron Bay.
 There are a few hills along this route but not as big as the ones on the highway are purported to be.
-The shoulder is pretty good on most of the road and you do get some pretty awesome views as you head into Lennox Head.
-You also avoid the major roadworks just before the Ballina turn-off that reduce the traffic to a crawl at times.
+The shoulder is pretty good on most of the road and you do get some pretty incredible views as you head into Lennox Head.
+You also avoid the major roadworks just before the Ballina turn-off, which reduces the traffic to a crawl at times.

 We hit the cycle paths quite a few kms from Byron Bay.
 They do get you out of the traffic but they’re a bit narrow, up and down and in a state of disrepair in many places.
 Sometimes the shoulder on the road is a much better option.

-Byron Bay was ABSOLUTELY heaving with weekend visitors.
+Byron Bay was heaving with weekend visitors.
 We could barely find a seat to have a cold drink and were on constant watch for the bikes getting knocked over.
-After Byron there’s pretty much bike paths all the way to the highway, then we turned north with the traffic to Brunswick Heads.
-The complete distance for the day was 78km.
-Quite a bit longer than straight up on the highway but a infinitely better ride I think.
+After Byron, there are pretty much bike paths all the way to the highway, then we turned north with the traffic to Brunswick Heads.
+The total distance for the day was 78km.
+It was quite a bit longer than straight up on the highway, but an infinitely better ride, I think.

 We got the tent out at the Terrace Reserve Caravan Park and headed down to the Brunswick Hotel to join in the Sunday afternoon festivities.
 What a great pub.
 It’s housed in quite a historic building and there were loads of people, great music, a good range of beers on tap and great food judging by the continuous line of hungry customers standing in a long but fast moving queue.
 There’s plenty of seating for the crowds and the staff were very efficient keeping everyone fed and watered.